aldebaran/qibuild/doc/source/users/mans/qibuild.rst

 deploy [PROJECT] URL
   Deploy a project on the remote target reachable at URL

+clean [PROJECT]
+  Remove the build directories from the project source tree

 .. note::

   if ``CMAKE_INSTALL_PREFIX`` is set at ``configure``, it will be necessary to